Digital I.D. Program In Colorado Speeds Up In Broomfield: 'It's Another Tool'

 “It’s beneficial to both driver and officers involved.
 It helps so that in the age of COVID we’re not handling thing back and forth as much as we used to,” said Trooper Josh Lewis with CSP.
 “The most dangerous thing that we’re going to do is be on the side of the road so if we can get back to our vehicle it’s going to keep us safer and keeps everything faster.”

 The app allows users to store their ID, registration and insurance cards in the app.
-The information can be shared with an officer for seamless entry into the computer system.RELATED: Study: Together, Beetle Infestation And Wildfire Permanently Altering Colorado Forests
+The information can be shared with an officer for seamless entry into the computer system.RELATED: Denver Reminds People To Bring Animals Inside As Temperatures Plummet

 The technology isn’t just useful when a law enforcement officer has pulled you over.
 About 300 restaurants, bars, breweries and liquor stores have signed up to accept the technology.
 Some state agencies are onboard as well.